sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975301"
+ms.locfileid: "74333696"
 ---
-# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>연습: Visual Basic에서 IEnumerable(Of T) 구현
+# <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Walkthrough: Implementing IEnumerable(Of T) in Visual Basic
-<xref:System.Collections.Generic.IEnumerable%601> 인터페이스는 한 번에 하나의 항목 값의 시퀀스를 반환할 수 있는 클래스에서 구현 됩니다. 한 번에 하나의 항목은 메모리에 로드할 데이터의 전체 집합 작업할 필요가 없습니다 데이터 반환 활용 합니다. 충분 한 메모리를 사용 하 여 데이터의 단일 항목을 로드 해야 합니다. 구현 하는 클래스를 `IEnumerable(T)` 인터페이스를 사용 하 여 사용할 수 `For Each` 루프 또는 LINQ 쿼리 합니다.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- 예를 들어 큰 텍스트 파일을 읽고 특정 검색 조건과 일치 하는 파일에서 각 줄을 반환 해야 하는 응용 프로그램을 고려 합니다. 지정된 된 조건과 일치 하는 파일의 줄을 반환 하는 LINQ 쿼리를 사용 하는 응용 프로그램입니다.
-LINQ 쿼리를 사용 하 여 파일의 콘텐츠를 쿼리하려면 응용 프로그램 배열 또는 컬렉션에 파일의 내용을 로드할 수 있습니다. 그러나 전체 파일을 로드 하는 배열 또는 컬렉션에 필요한 것 보다 훨씬 더 많은 메모리를 사용 합니다. 대신 LINQ 쿼리 검색 조건과 일치 하는 값만 반환 하는 열거 가능한 클래스를 사용 하 여 파일 콘텐츠를 쿼리할 수 있습니다. 일부만 반환 하는 쿼리 훨씬 적은 메모리를 소모는 일치 하는 값입니다.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- 구현 하는 클래스를 만들 수는 <xref:System.Collections.Generic.IEnumerable%601> 열거 가능한 데이터와 원본 데이터를 노출 하는 인터페이스입니다. 구현 하는 클래스를 `IEnumerable(T)` 인터페이스를 구현 하는 다른 클래스 해야 합니다.는 <xref:System.Collections.Generic.IEnumerator%601> 원본 데이터를 반복 하는 인터페이스입니다. 이 두 클래스를 사용 하면 데이터 항목을 특정 형식으로 순차적으로 반환할 수 있습니다.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- 이 연습에서는 구현 하는 클래스를 만든를 `IEnumerable(Of String)` 인터페이스와 구현 하는 클래스를 `IEnumerator(Of String)` 번에 한 줄씩 텍스트 파일 읽기에 대 한 인터페이스입니다.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Enumerable 클래스 만들기
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Enumerable 클래스 프로젝트를 만들려면**
+**Create the enumerable class project**

-1. Visual basic의 경우에 **파일** 메뉴에서 **새로 만들기** 을 클릭 한 다음 **프로젝트**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

-1. **새 프로젝트** 대화 상자의 **프로젝트 형식** 창에서 **Windows**가 선택되었는지 확인합니다. **템플릿** 창에서 **클래스 라이브러리**를 선택합니다. **이름** 상자에 `StreamReaderEnumerable`를 입력한 다음 **확인**을 클릭합니다. 새 프로젝트가 표시 됩니다.
+1. **새 프로젝트** 대화 상자의 **프로젝트 형식** 창에서 **Windows**가 선택되었는지 확인합니다. **템플릿** 창에서 **클래스 라이브러리**를 선택합니다. **이름** 상자에 `StreamReaderEnumerable`을 입력한 다음 **확인**을 클릭합니다.
+The new project is displayed.

-1. **솔루션 탐색기**Class1.vb 파일을 마우스 오른쪽 단추로 클릭 하 고 클릭 **이름 바꾸기**합니다. 파일 이름을 `StreamReaderEnumerable.vb`으로 바꾸고 ENTER 키를 누릅니다. 파일 이름을 바꾸면 클래스 이름도 `StreamReaderEnumerable`으로 바뀝니다. 이 클래스는 `IEnumerable(Of String)` 인터페이스를 구현합니다.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**. 파일 이름을 `StreamReaderEnumerable.vb`로 바꾸고 ENTER 키를 누릅니다. 파일 이름을 바꾸면 클래스 이름도 `StreamReaderEnumerable`로 바뀝니다. 이 클래스는 `IEnumerable(Of String)` 인터페이스를 구현합니다.

-1. StreamReaderEnumerable 프로젝트를 마우스 오른쪽 **추가**를 클릭 하 고 **새 항목**합니다. 선택 된 **클래스** 템플릿. 에 **이름을** 상자에 입력 `StreamReaderEnumerator.vb` 클릭 **확인**합니다.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- 이 프로젝트의 첫 번째 클래스 enumerable 클래스 이며 구현 된 `IEnumerable(Of String)` 인터페이스입니다. 제네릭 인터페이스를 구현 하는 <xref:System.Collections.IEnumerable> 인터페이스와이 클래스의 소비자로 형식화 된 값에 액세스할 수 있도록 보장 `String`합니다.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**IEnumerable을 구현 하는 코드를 추가 합니다.**
+**Add the code to implement IEnumerable**

-1. StreamReaderEnumerable.vb 파일을 엽니다.
+1. Open the StreamReaderEnumerable.vb file.

-2. 다음 줄에 `Public Class StreamReaderEnumerable`를 입력 한 다음 ENTER 키를 누릅니다.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic에 필요한 멤버를 사용 하 여 클래스를 자동으로 채우려고 합니다 `IEnumerable(Of String)` 인터페이스입니다.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. 이 enumerable 클래스는 한 번에는 한 줄씩 텍스트 파일에서에서 줄을 읽습니다. 파일 경로 입력된 매개 변수로 받아들이는 public 생성자를 노출 하려면 클래스에 다음 코드를 추가 합니다.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. 구현의 합니다 <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> 메서드를 `IEnumerable(Of String)` 인터페이스의 새 인스턴스를 반환 합니다는 `StreamReaderEnumerator` 클래스. 구현의 `GetEnumerator` 메서드를 `IEnumerable` 인터페이스를 만들 수 있습니다 `Private`의 구성원만 노출 해야 하므로는 `IEnumerable(Of String)` 인터페이스.
-Visual Basic에 대해 생성 된 코드는 `GetEnumerator` 메서드를 다음 코드로 합니다.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**IEnumerator를 구현 하는 코드를 추가 합니다.**
+**Add the code to implement IEnumerator**

-1. StreamReaderEnumerator.vb 파일을 엽니다.
+1. Open the StreamReaderEnumerator.vb file.

-2. 다음 줄에 `Public Class StreamReaderEnumerator`를 입력 한 다음 ENTER 키를 누릅니다.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic에 필요한 멤버를 사용 하 여 클래스를 자동으로 채우려고 합니다 `IEnumerator(Of String)` 인터페이스입니다.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. 열거자 클래스 텍스트 파일이 열리고 파일 I/O 파일에서 줄 읽기를 수행 합니다. 읽기에 대 한 텍스트 파일을 열고 파일 경로 입력된 매개 변수로 받아들이는 public 생성자를 노출 하려면 클래스에 다음 코드를 추가 합니다.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. `Current` 둘 다에 대 한 속성을 `IEnumerator(Of String)` 및 `IEnumerator` 으로 텍스트 파일에서 현재 항목을 반환 하는 인터페이스를 `String`입니다. 구현의 `Current` 의 속성을 `IEnumerator` 인터페이스를 만들 수 있습니다 `Private`의 멤버를 노출 해야 하므로는 `IEnumerator(Of String)` 인터페이스.
-Visual Basic에 대해 생성 된 코드는 `Current` 다음 코드를 사용 하 여 속성입니다.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. `MoveNext` 메서드를 `IEnumerator` 인터페이스 텍스트 파일에서 다음 항목으로 이동 하 고 반환 되는 값을 업데이트 하는 `Current` 속성입니다. 내용은 더 이상 항목이 없으면 합니다 `MoveNext` 메서드가 반환 되는 `False`이 고 그렇지 않으면 합니다 `MoveNext` 메서드가 반환 되는 `True`합니다. `MoveNext` 메서드에 다음 코드를 추가합니다.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`. `MoveNext` 메서드에 다음 코드를 추가합니다.

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. 합니다 `Reset` 메서드는 `IEnumerator` 인터페이스는 반복기를 텍스트 파일의 시작 부분을 가리키도록 지시 하 고 현재 항목 값을 지웁니다. `Reset` 메서드에 다음 코드를 추가합니다.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value. `Reset` 메서드에 다음 코드를 추가합니다.

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. 합니다 `Dispose` 메서드는 `IEnumerator` 인터페이스 보장 하는 반복기를 제거 하기 전에 관리 되지 않는 모든 리소스가 해제 합니다. 사용 되는 파일 핸들을 `StreamReader` 개체는 관리 되지 않는 리소스를 반복기 인스턴스를 제거 하기 전에 닫아야 합니다.
-Visual Basic에 대해 생성 된 코드는 `Dispose` 메서드를 다음 코드로 합니다.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>샘플 반복기 사용
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- Enumerable 클래스를 구현 하는 개체를 필요로 하는 제어 구조와 함께 코드에서 사용할 수 있습니다 `IEnumerable`와 같은 `For Next` 루프 또는 LINQ 쿼리입니다. 다음 예제는 `StreamReaderEnumerable` LINQ 쿼리에서 합니다.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]

-## <a name="see-also"></a>참고자료
+## <a name="see-also"></a>참조

 - [Visual Basic의 LINQ 소개](../../../../visual-basic/programming-guide/language-features/linq/introduction-to-linq.md)
 - [제어 흐름](../../../../visual-basic/programming-guide/language-features/control-flow/index.md)